 The Canadian stock market posted a return of 3.9% in the first quarter of 2026.

-The energy sector posted a remarkable performance during this period, driven by rising oil and natural gas prices.
-Geopolitical tensions in the Middle East, particularly U.S.-Israeli military actions against Iran, disrupted oil supplies, causing prices to skyrocket.
-In March, the price of West Texas Intermediate (WTI) crude oil exceeded $100 per barrel, an increase of approximately 56% from pre-conflict levels.
-Energy stocks helped support the TSX Index, offsetting weakness in other sectors.
+The energy sector was a standout performer in Q1 2026, boosted by rising oil and natural gas prices.
+Geopolitical tensions in the Middle East, particularly U.S.–Israel military actions against Iran, have raised concerns over potential disruptions to oil supply, driving prices higher.
+In March, West Texas Intermediate crude (WTI) exceeded $100 per barrel, marking an increase of approximately 56% relative to pre-conflict levels.
+Energy stocks helped support the TSX, offsetting weakness in other sectors.

 The energy sector accounts for 17.9% of the S&P/TSX Composite Index, compared with just 3.8% of the S&P 500 Index.
 This overweight position has worked in Canada’s favor, enabling the Canadian market to outperform the U.S. market amid rising energy prices.

-Gold experienced significant volatility in March 2026, falling from its early-month high of $5,311.60 to $4,392.30, a decline of 17.3%.
-The metal then rebounded to reach $4,678.6 by month-end, representing an overall decline of 10.9% for the month of March.
-Although gold is generally considered a safe-haven asset, the massive sell-off observed at the start of the month reflected short-term economic pressures.
-Investors sold to raise cash or meet margin requirements, and expectations of rising interest rates weighed on demand.
+Gold was volatile in March 2026, falling from an early-month high of $5,311.6 to $4,392.3, a drawdown of 17.3%.
+The metal then recovered to $4,678.6 by month-end, resulting in an overall decline of 10.9% for March.
+While gold is usually considered a safe-haven, the early sell-off reflected short-term market pressures.
+Investors sold to raise cash or meet margin requirements, and rising interest rate expectations weighed on demand.

-At the end of March, optimism regarding a possible easing of tensions with Iran helped stabilize the markets, allowing gold to rebound and limit its losses.
-Canadian investors benefited from the leverage effect of gold stocks, as the S&P/TSX Global Gold Total Return Index (CAD)—which tracks the performance of gold mining companies’ stocks—outperformed the metal itself during the quarter.
-Gold mining stock prices tend to amplify fluctuations in the price of gold due to operational leverage: when the price of gold rises, profits grow faster than the price of gold.
-This effect resulted in higher returns for investors holding gold-related stocks.
+By the end of March, optimism that tensions with Iran could ease helped stabilize markets, allowing gold to recover some ground and reduce losses.
+Canadian investors benefited from the leveraged nature of gold equities, as the S&P/TSX Global Gold Total Return Index (CAD) — which tracks gold mining stocks — outperformed the metal itself over the quarter.
+Gold miners’ stock prices tend to amplify movements in gold prices due to operational leverage: when gold prices rise, profits increase at a faster rate than the price of gold.
+This effect translated into higher returns for investors holding gold-related equities.

 The chart below illustrates this trend, showing the S&P/TSX Global Gold Total Return Index (CAD) in red, whose fluctuations are more pronounced than those of the spot gold price.